 Note: We recommended you don't bring these items with you and instead purchase them locally.
 There are many stores island wide selling good quality appliances and offer various repair and warranty services.

-The telecommunications market in Barbados is now quite competitive and as a result, the main players LIME (Cable & Wireless) and Digicel offer great mobile/cell phone deals with various billing options.
+The telecommunications market in Barbados is now quite competitive and as a result, the main players FLOW (Cable & Wireless) and Digicel offer great mobile/cell phone deals with various billing options.

 Domestic telephone lines in Barbados are reliable and customers have access to a wide range of products, from basic to comprehensive telephone services to internet access, including high-speed fiber optic communications.